 Drawing on her multilingual talents in Russian, Czech, German, and French, Clark has been active in writing and lecturing on church-state and comparative law topics.
 She has taught classes on Comparative Law, Comparative Constitutional Law, International Human Rights, and European Union law at the J. Reuben Clark Law School at Brigham Young University.
 She has published numerous articles and chapters on church-state issues and has been an associate editor of three major books: Facilitating Freedom of Religion and Belief and two books on law and religion in post-Communist Europe.
 Clark has also testified before Congress on religious freedom issues.

 Before joining the Center, Clark was an associate in the Washington, D.C., office of Mayer, Brown & Platt, where she was a member of the Appellate and Supreme Court Litigation Group.
 She also clerked for Judge J. Clifford Wallace on the U.S. Court of Appeals for the Ninth Circuit.
 Clark graduated summa cum laude from the BYU Law School, where she was Editor-in-Chief of the BYU Law Review.

-Talk About posts by Elizabeth Clark:
+Talk About posts by Elizabeth A. Clark:

 - Advancing Religious Freedom in Different Political Regimes in Theory and Practice

 - Limited Progress: Religious Freedom and Covenantal Pluralism in Uzbekistan (with Dmytro Vovk)

 - The Transformative Power of Loss: Finding Community and Hope for All